awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent-New-Instances-CloudFormation.md

    After some time, you see `UPDATE_COMPLETE`\.

-## Tutorial: Install the CloudWatch Agent Using AWS CloudFormation and Parameter Store<a name="installing-CloudWatch-Agent-using-CloudFormation-Templates"></a>
+## Tutorial: Install the CloudWatch agent using AWS CloudFormation and Parameter Store<a name="installing-CloudWatch-Agent-using-CloudFormation-Templates"></a>

 This tutorial walks you through using AWS CloudFormation to install the CloudWatch agent on a new Amazon EC2 instance\.
 This tutorial installs on a new instance running Amazon Linux 2 using an agent configuration file that you create and save in Parameter Store\.